Jallianwala Bagh, Amritsar © Vinoo202

-Jallianwala Bagh is a somber historical attraction; it is the site of the April 13, 1919 Amritsar massacre, when hundreds of innocents were gunned down by British troops.
+Jallianwala Bagh is a sombre historical attraction; it is the site of the April 13, 1919 Amritsar massacre, when hundreds of innocents were gunned down by British troops.
 Thousands of men, women and children had gathered peacefully in the Jallianwala Bagh garden to celebrate the festival of Vaisakhi, but, as public gatherings were illegal at the time, the British decided to make an example of them: between 379 and 1,000 people were killed, and more than 1,000 wounded in this tragedy.
-The Martyr's Well, which you can still see at the site today, was a death trap because many tried to leap into it to escape the bullets - 120 bodies were pulled out of the well.
+The Martyr's Well, which can still be seen at the site today, was a death trap because many tried to leap into it to escape the bullets - 120 bodies were pulled out of the well.
 The massacre was a turning point for British colonial rule in India and, ultimately, a step towards the country's independence.

 The site is now a quiet and peaceful memorial garden and museum.
 The monument to the slain was built in 1961.
-The bullet holes on the walls and buildings surrounding the park are still clearly visible and a serve as a harrowing reminder of the mass murder.
+The bullet holes on the walls and buildings surrounding the park are still clearly visible and serve as a harrowing reminder of the mass murder.
 Jallianwala Bagh is a moving and interesting addition to the itinerary of anybody exploring Amritsar that has an interest in history.
 It is located conveniently close to the Golden Temple.